The BUDGET! Your Questions Answered

 Do NOT overspend (hard to do when you have a princess tagging along in your head).

-I hope this answered all of your questions.
+I hope this answered most of your questions.
 If you have more, please ask.
 I don’t mind at all.